Yuying-Jin/DIGIT400static/note/staticSearch_on_Windows.md

 ## What is staticSearch?

-staticSearch generates a search page for the site without back-end servers (database, etc.). [*learn more*](https://endings.uvic.ca/staticSearch/docs/whatDoesItDo.html)
+staticSearch can generate a search page for a site without back-end servers (database, etc.). [*learn more*](https://endings.uvic.ca/staticSearch/docs/whatDoesItDo.html)

 The search page looks like below:![staticsearch](staticsearch.JPG)